Timofon/speech_separation/README.md

 ## About

 This repository contains implementation of models described in research paper.
+As a result of the experiments conducted, ConvTasNet turned out to be the best model.

 See the task assignment [here](https://github.com/markovka17/dla/tree/2024/project_avss).